Chubb - Office Locations and More Recent History

 At Wednesfield Road, Sales and Admin Staff vacated the four storey office block at the front of the site, moving into new offices created within a building near No.4 Gate in Woden Road, originally used as a Customer Relations Centre.
 This adjoined the original Chubb Social Club and Works Canteen.

 Williams had been determined to acquire Chubb despite their unsuccessful bid for Racal in 1991.
 Having purchased YALE in the late 1980's, the addition of CHUBB and UNION now put them in control of the best known brand names.
-The announcement in March 2000 that they were in discussion with Assa Abloy AB concerning the sale of YALE, UNION and the CHUBB Physical Security Divisions, certainly came as a surprise.
+The announcement in March 2000 that Williams plc were in discussion with Assa Abloy AB concerning the sale of YALE, UNION and the CHUBB Physical Security Divisions, certainly came as a surprise.

 Assa Abloy AB

 The sale was completed in August 2000.
-Assa Abloy being solely in the business of Lock Making, had no interest in Safes, Strongrooms, Security Screens etc. and these Chubb Divisions were quickly sold to Gunnebo AB, owners of Tann, Rosengren and Fichet-Bauche amongst others.
+Assa Abloy being solely in the business of Lock Making, had no interest in Safes, Strongrooms, Security Screens etc. and these Chubb Security Divisions were quickly sold to Gunnebo AB, owners of Tann, Rosengren and Fichet-Bauche amongst others.

 Chubb Security plc